noahehall/nodeproto/README.md

   - install node `pnpm env use --global 16`
   - install pnpm tab-completion `pnpm install-completion`
   - source your shell (e.g. bashrc `. ~/.bashrc`)

 - setup application
+  - TODO: if unable to get this to run via proto just move it to a shell script and call it a day
     - anything scratched out likely needs to be set nonconcurrent
+    - to circumvent the issue, run the failed cmd from within the submodule root dir (ouch)
   - install root dependencies `pnpm install`
-  - ~~install dependencies for all packages/* `pnpm proto repo:install`~~
+  - install dependencies for all packages/* `pnpm proto repo:install`
-    - ~~on any failures, navigate to the child repo and run `pnpm install` directly~~
+  - build dependences for all packages/* `pnpm proto build`
-  - ~~run all tests in all packages `pnpm repo:test`~~
+  - run all tests in all packages `pnpm repo:test`
-    - TODO: this currently fails but works if run from within each pkg
-  - make any changes you want in `root/package.json` then sync them to monorepo packages
+  - make any changes you want in `root/package.json` then sync them to sub modules
     - `pnpm proto jsync`

 - flowtyped
   - `pnpm add --global flow-typed`
+    - TODO: i think i actually installed this as a local dep (which is what you should do anyway)
-  - run `flow-typed install` in all of your child pkgs to get type definition
+  - run `pnpm proto repo:flow-typed:install` in all of your child pkgs to get type definition
   - run `pnpm exec flow` to get near realtime type checking for transpiled files
-  - use the experimental loader in  `root/src/loaders/flow.mjs` for non transpiled files
+  - use the experimental loader in  `packages/configproto/src/node/loaders/flow.mjs` for non transpiled files

 - haproxy
   - until we get docker setup make sure you have **haproxy 2.4** installed
   - see *apps/gateway* for instructions

-- library build process: a 3 step process (plans to for automation later)
+- monorepo build process: a 3 step process (plans for automation later)
-  1. sync with root `$ pnpm jsync`
+  1. sync with root `$ pnpm proto jsync`
-  2. copy static files `$ pnpm repo:cp:configproto`
+  2. copy static files `$ pnpm proto repo:cp:configproto`
-  3. build output files to dist `$ pnpm build`
+  3. build output files to dist `$ pnpm proto build`
      - if there havent been any changes, you likely only need this last step

 </details>